Dual Diagnosis Treatment Burlington, IA

 Sieda Behavioral Health And Treatment Services Fairfield Office - 43.5 miles from Burlington, IA

-Sieda Behavioral Health And Treatment Services Fairfield Office is a dual diagnosis treatment center in Fairfield, Iowa that offers treatment for alcohol or drug addiction and mental health disorders that include phobias as well as thought disorders.
+Sieda Behavioral Health And Treatment Services Fairfield Office is a dual diagnosis treatment center in Fairfield, IA that provides treatment services for mental health and substance use disorders that include PTSD as well as schizoid personality disorder.

 Address: 2200 West Jefferson Avenue, Fairfield, IA 52556 in Jefferson County